johnforfar/xnode-miniapp-gitfit/README.md

-## Xnode Mini App Template
+## Git Fit Mini App

-Template to make your mini app Xnode/Nix compatible.
+Get fit with Git!
+Track your fitness journey with this Farcaster mini app.

 ## Commands (in root folder)